patthub/patthub/README.md

 ## 🔍 About Me

-I'm an information architect and researcher working at the crossroads of **natural language processing**, **semantic technologies**, and **digital humanities**.
+I'm an information architect, python developer and researcher working at the crossroads of **natural language processing**, **semantic technologies**, and **digital humanities**.
 I specialize in building tools, pipelines, and semantic infrastructures that support data-driven humanities research.

 💼 I cooperate with:
 - The **Department of Informatology**, Faculty of Journalism, Information and Bibliology, **University of Warsaw**